APLMOOC/APLMOOC/docs/course/ch1/part2.md

 # Basic operations and input

+!!! abstract "This part will cover"

+      - Basic operations in APL
+      - Monadic and dyadic functions
+      - Some pitfalls

 Okay, so we have TryAPL open.
 Now what?

 APL is a programming language, so it would make sense if it could, at least, do some basic arithmetic.